cloud-native-toolkit/terraform-gitops-cp-platform-navigator/README.md

 # Platform Navigator gitops module

-Module to populate a gitops repository with the resources to deploy Platorm Navigator from IBM Cloud Pak for Integration
+Module to populate a gitops repository with the resources to deploy Platorm Navigator from IBM Cloud Pak for Integration.
+This is the special type of module which creates the following
+  1. PlatformNavigator Operator
+  2. Instance of PlatformNavigator

 ## Software dependencies